yalanyang/LRAPA_v0.1/docs/step0_preprocessing.md

 # **Step 0.
 Pre-processing of the long-read CCS reads**

-## 0.1. bulk long-read RNA-seq
+## 0.1.
+Bulk long-read RNA-seq

-LRAPA accept the PacBio CCS bam file as the input.
+LRAPA accepts the PacBio CCS bam file as the input.
 The test data could be found in the test_data files.
 Removal of primers from the CCS reads is performed using [lima](https://isoseq.how).

 ``` shell
 lima test.ccs.bam IsoSeq_v2_primers_12.fasta test.fl.bam --isoseq --peek-guess